werneckeT/UnofficialWebUntisApi/README.md

 - Retrieve current and specific week schedules for classes.
 - Configurable WebUntis URL to adapt to different schools.
 - Built-in logging for monitoring and debugging.
-- Secure handling of credentials and session data.

 ## Configuration
 Update your `appsettings.json` with the WebUntis URL of your school: